zainabnazar/Bullseye/README.md

 Rewards:<br>

 :four:  Points are awarded for generating a dartboard of any given size (where n > 0).<br>
-:three:  Further points are awarded for using only 1 loop.
+:three:  Further points are awarded for using only 1 loop.<br>
-:three:  Further points are awarded for generating circular* dartboards.
+:three:  Further points are awarded for generating circular* dartboards.<br>

 * You should print spaces to represent the area outside of the board.
+# Example:
+For a square dartboard of size 8, the expected output would look something like: